4 min read

 In the organizational context, reward power is one of the key types of power that leaders and managers can use to influence and motivate their team...

-One theory that explains employee motivation, which leads to more engagement in teamwork and enhances overall productivity, is Vroom's Expectancy Theory of Motivation.
+One theory that explains employee motivation is Vroom's Expectancy Theory of Motivation.

 In this article, we will overview the key principles of Vroom’s Expectancy Theory of Motivation and explore how leaders and managers can apply these principles to improve team performance and satisfaction in the workplace.